swoolcock/opentk/.github/PULL_REQUEST_TEMPLATE.md

 ### Purpose of this PR

 * Description of feature/change.
-* Which part of OpenTK does this affect (Math, OpenGL, Platform, Input, etc).
+* Which part of osuTK does this affect (Math, OpenGL, Platform, Input, etc).
 * Links to screenshots, design docs, user docs, etc.

 ### Testing status